Wansbeck Road Metro station: History

+The Metro station was used by 311,687 passengers in 2024/25, considerably lower than the pre-pandemic figure of 406,609 in 2018/19.

 Facilities

 The station has two side platforms, on a bridge and embankment above Wansbeck Road, with separate entrances to each platform.
 Access to the westbound platform is by ramp or stairs from the east side of Wansbeck Road.
 Access to the eastbound platform is by ramp or stairs from the west side of Wansbeck Road, or by stairs only from the east side.
 There is no car parking at the station, but there is cycle storage, with three cycle pods.

 Both platforms have ticket machines (which accept cash, card and contactless payment), smartcard validators, sheltered waiting area, seating, next train audio and visual displays, timetable and information posters and an emergency help point.